bibipibitoo/Keithley_GUI/README.md

 ## Identifying Instruments

 For the GUI to connect and send data to the SMU, the correct port ID must be stated in the _Resource Name_ input field.
 If the SMU is connected to a different PC or via a different cable connection, this name must be correctly changed to the corresponding port.
-If you don't know the name of the correct port, it requires running a separate python code to identify the ports and installation of the [PyMeasure scientific package](https://pymeasure.readthedocs.io/en/latest/quick_start.html) and the [NI-VISA library](https://pyvisa.readthedocs.io/en/latest/faq/getting_nivisa.html#faq-getting-nivisa).
+If the correct port is unknown, it requires running a separate python code to identify the ports and installation of the [PyMeasure scientific package](https://pymeasure.readthedocs.io/en/latest/quick_start.html) and the [NI-VISA library](https://pyvisa.readthedocs.io/en/latest/faq/getting_nivisa.html#faq-getting-nivisa).
 This functionality may be added in future releases.

 Run the code below in a command prompt, IPython terminal, or Jupyter notebook.